Areas of Practice

 - Grand Rapids Bar Association

-- Member of the City of Wyoming Zoning Board of Appeals
+- City of Wyoming Zoning Board of Appeals

-- Article on Real Estate Taxes (co-author), Michigan Real Property Review
+- “Status of Real Property Taxes in Bankruptcy Cases – Revisited,” (co-author), Michigan Real Property Review, 1995